tomreyn/scripts/README.md

 These are just a couple scripts which may seem worth retaining.

+## align_check

+A shell script to check partition alignment on a given partitioned block device (such as /dev/sda).

+Requires sudo, parted

 ## ips_for_fqdn

 A shell script to list information on a given fully qualified domain name, such as its authoritative nameservers and IP addresses it resolves to.